camunda/camunda/docs/src/introduction/quickstart.md

   "type": "step4",
   "payload": "gaV6ZWViZctAn4gAAAAAAA=="
 }
-Completing Task
+Completing Job
 ```

-This command creates a task subscription on the topic `quickstart` for the task
+This command creates a job worker on the topic `quickstart` for the job
 type `step4`.
-So whenever a new task of this type is created the broker will
+So whenever a new job of this type is created the broker will
-push the task to this worker.
+push the job to this worker.
 You can try it out by opening another terminal
-and repeat the command from [step 4](#step-4-create-a-task) multiple times.
+and repeat the command from [step 4](#step-4-create-a-job) multiple times.

 > **Note:** Windows users who want to execute this command using cmd or Powershell
 > have to escape the payload differently.